I Hate Myself: How Do I Feel Better?

 These kinds of extremely negative ideas usually show some of the hallmarks of cognitive distortions, which can be defined as inaccurate patterns of thinking that make it hard to see reality clearly.

 For instance, self-hatred can involve black-and-white thinking, in which you view things as all good or all bad.
-When you’re stuck in this framework, it can be hard to recognize that you, like everyone, likely possess a mix of good and bad qualities.
+When you’re stuck in this framework, it can be hard to recognize that you, like everyone, likely possess a mix of strengths and areas for growth.
 Instead, you can end up defining yourself entirely by your flaws.

 Self-loathing may also lead you to magnify negatives and minimize positives, potentially blowing up your mistakes into enormous failures while downplaying your accomplishments.
 It can also cause you to label yourself and think in generalizations, so that instead of thinking, “I did a bad thing,” you might think, “I’m a bad person.”

 What all these types of thinking typically have in common is that they’re out of touch with reality.
 Human beings tend to be complex, and it’s highly unlikely that any of us are all good or all bad.
-Even if you have some undesirable traits, it may always be possible to change for the better.
+Even if you have some undesirable traits, it may always be possible to change for the better—and in any case, perfection isn’t generally an attainable standard to hold oneself to.

 Very few phenomena in human psychology arise from a single cause.
 That said, certain experiences and situations appear to play a major role in generating self-loathing.